LabO8/nestjs-s3/site/docs/objects.md

   /**
    * <p>If <code>x-amz-server-side-encryption</code> is present and has the value of
    *             <code>aws:kms</code>, this header specifies the ID of the Amazon Web Services Key Management Service
-   *          (Amazon Web Services KMS) symmetric customer managed key that was used for the
+   *          (Amazon Web Services KMS) symmetric customer-managed key that was used for the
    *          object. </p>
    */
   SSEKMSKeyId?: string;
   /**
-   * <p>If present, specifies the Amazon Web Services KMS Encryption Context to use for object encryption.
+   * <p>If present, specifies the Amazon Web Services KMS Encryption Context for object encryption.
 The
    *          value of this header is a base64-encoded UTF-8 string holding JSON with the encryption
    *          context key-value pairs.</p>
    */